roman-milk/roman-milk.github.io/andi.md

  Anyway, Glen's trip was a four day five night jaunt to San Diego so his first night gone found me with the group in the lounge.
 The first two nights were like most of the others.
 I drank, I danced, I got felt up and even kissed a few times, but unlike Judy and Marge I made no trips to the parking lot.

  The third night I was a bit on the horny side so I did respond to some of the more blatant groping by pushing back into the hard ons that were poking my leg.
 Mark was the most persistent and at one point I thought he was going pick me up and carry me out to the lot.
 I wanted to fuck in the worst way, but I had promised myself that I wouldn't.
 I'd play a little, do some tongue swapping, get finger fucked and maybe, just maybe, give a hand job occasionally, but that was all I was going to do.
 Mark kept pushing and so I finally told him I'd give him what he wanted if he was willing to pay the price.
-Report_Story #3